os97673/debase-ruby_core_source/README.md

     $ rake add_source VERSION=1.9.3-p0

 ## LICENSE
-Ruby library code is MIT license, see LICENSE.
+Ruby library code is MIT license, see LICENSE.txt.
 Included ruby headers, lib/debugger/ruby\_core\_source/, are mostly Ruby license, see RUBY\_LICENSE.
 Some headers have their own licenses, see LEGAL.